 9, Route Suisse

-This is in response to your request for an advance ruling on the tariff classification of Rotary Brush Cirrus, Product #410564.
-This product is manufactured by/exported from Silhouet-Tone (Europe) SA, Mies, Switzerland.
+This is in response to your request for an advance ruling on the tariff classification of Energy 900, Product #410233.
+This product is manufactured and exported from Silhouet-Tone (Europe) SA, Mies, Switzerland.

 Analysis and Justification

-Heading 90.19 provides for mechano-therapy appliances; massage apparatus; psychological aptitude-testing apparatus; ozone therapy, oxygen therapy, aerosol therapy, artificial respiration or other therapeutic respiration apparatus.
-The Explanatory Notes to the heading states, in part; "These appliances are mainly used to treat diseases of the joints or muscles, by mechanical reproduction of various movements.
-It should be noted that such treatment is usually carried out under medical supervision;".
-This product does not meet the definition of a mechano-therapy appliance nor does it meet the definition of a massage apparatus as stated in your request.
-Therefore, it is not considered an article that would fall in heading 90.19.
+In order to be regarded as article of Heading 90.19, the product would need to meet the terms of the heading as “mechano-therapy appliances; massage apparatus; psychological aptitude-testing apparatus; ozone therapy, oxygen therapy, aerosol therapy, artificial respiration or other therapeutic respiration apparatus.”
+A mechano-therapy appliance isdescribed as used mainly to treat diseases of the joints or muscles, by mechanical reproduction of various movements.
+The product does not meet the definition of a mechano-therapy appliance nor of a massage apparatus as stated in your request.
+Therefore, it is not considered an article that would fall under Heading 90.19.